Pathology Resident Resources & Services

 The Pathology Residency at NYU Long Island School of Medicine offers resources and services that complement our comprehensive clinical training and didactic education and research training.
 Pathologists’ assistants, faculty mentors, opportunities for subspecialty rotations, a wellness program, a board preparation program, and funds for books and travel all enhance the training experience.

-Our residents spend their grossing time on inspecting, describing, measuring, and sectioning varied, complex, and select educational specimens.
+Our residents spend their grossing, or specimen prosection, time on varied, complex, and select educational specimens.
 We have a team of pathologists’ assistants who are available to support residents and cover routine specimens.
-NYU Langone Hospital—Long Island currently employs seven full-time pathologists’ assistants, one per diem pathologists’ assistant, and a biopsy technician.
+NYU Langone Hospital—Long Island currently employs seven full-time pathologists’ assistants, one per diem pathologists’ assistant, and two biopsy technicians.
 Our pathologists’ assistants are fully trained in all surgical pathology subspecialties and cover the service six days a week.

 Mentorship for Residents

-We offer an annual wellness day and wellness events that focus on enriching educational topics that go beyond the lab, to provide residents with information on financial wellbeing, healthy living, and mental health.
+We offer an annual wellness retreat and wellness events that focus on enriching educational topics that go beyond the lab, to provide residents with information on financial wellbeing, healthy living, work–life balance, and mental health.

 Board Preparation Resources for Residents